TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

    It is also appropriate to set ``__cached__`` when ``__file__`` is not set.
 However, that scenario is quite atypical.
 Ultimately, the loader is what makes use of ``__file__`` and/or ``__cached__``.
-So if a loader can load from a cached module but otherwise does not load from a file, that atypical scenario may be appropriate.
+So if a loader can load kutoka a cached module but otherwise does not load kutoka a file, that atypical scenario may be appropriate.

 .. _package-path-rules: